13coders/embedded-kata/index.md

 embedded systems developers.
 Unlike most code katas, this one also has hardware.
 As ever, embedded is a little unusual :)

+## Where To Start

+If you're unfamiliar with TDD and the idea of deliberate practice, we'd recommend starting with

+If you're a TDD-ist already

 ## Free Forever

 The Washing Machine is a Free Hardware design, released under the GNU